Several of our members enjoy the sport of kayak polo.

 Kayak Polo, known as Canoe Polo outside of North America, is a competitive team sport played in specialized boats built for lightness, speed and maneuverability.
 It is a full-contact game and the boats have integrated foam bumpers for impact and players wear fully padded PFDs and helmets with face-masks.
 The game plays like a combination of basketball, soccer and water polo.

 We run classes at UCLA available through their recreation department.
-The classes are currently split between Beginner Clinics; which are perfect for folks who have either never kayaked or have kayaked but have never played kayak polo and Intermediate Sessions; which are designed for those who have the requisite paddling and game skills and need less formal instruction and want more game play and scrimmage time.
+Classes are currently on hold due to coronavirus.
+The classes are usually split between Beginner Clinics; which are perfect for folks who have either never kayaked or have kayaked but have never played kayak polo and Intermediate Sessions; which are designed for those who have the requisite paddling and game skills and need less formal instruction and want more game play and scrimmage time.

 We sometimes run weekend day events at Mother’s Beach in Marina Del Rey or at Hansen Dam’s Aquatic Center.